Skip to content

 Growth Portfolio

-Growth Portfolio’s one-two punch of advisory services and capacity building is, in many ways, our secret sauce.
+Growth Portfolio’s combination of advisory services and capacity building is, in many ways, our secret sauce.
 We’re not just about being your thought partner in mission, we’re also about getting you the just-in-time resources you need to meet challenges head-on and make the space to grow.

-Getting the most out of this relationship requires a pretty rigorous cadence of communication: typically a 1-hour monthly meeting to check in, share updates, and problem-solve with their relationship manager.
-You’ll also be asked to attend meetings for capacity building activities (projects that you pick together based on where the need is greatest).
+Getting the most out of this relationship requires a pretty rigorous cadence of communication: typically a monthly meeting (1-2 hours/month) to check in, share updates, and problem-solve with your relationship manager.
+You’ll also be asked to attend learning conversations (5-10 hours/quarter) and meetings for capacity building activities (projects that you pick together based on where the need is greatest).

-A distillation of what we’ve learned over the past 25 years, the baseline assessment is a tool we use to measure your enterprise’s capacity and help us identify the areas most ready for technical assistance.
+A distillation of what we’ve learned over the past 25 years, the baseline assessment is a tool we use to measure where your enterprise is in its journey as an organization and help us identify the areas of highest priority for capacity building investment.

-Broken down into five key areas — business model, program design, talent, fundraising, and operations (each a driver in ESE growth) — this tool is accompanied by a maturity model that depicts how these areas typically evolve over time.
+Broken down into six key areas — team and human resources, business and finance, employee success, fundraising, operations, and growth and recognition (each a driver in ESE health and sustainability) — this tool is grounded or based in a maturity model that depicts how these areas typically evolve over time.

-We gather the inputs for the baseline through questionnaires and interviews, and then we bundle the findings to inform our work together.
+We gather the inputs for the baseline through questionnaires and conversations, and then we bundle the findings to give you a comprehensive view of your organization’s current state and guide some of our work together.
 Good news: it’s a tight synthesis of all the things you’re crushing and an easy read on areas for growth.
-Grantees should plan to spend roughly 30 hours on this process.
+Grantees should plan to spend roughly 10 hours on this process.

-Informed by the baseline assessment, each grantee and their relationship manager co-create a multi-year work plan of targeted technical assistance to help the enterprise to grow.
-Grantees should anticipate dedicating up to 20 hours per month to these technical assistance projects during the first year of engagement.
+Informed by our conversation and the baseline assessment, you’ll work with your relationship manager to co-create a year-long work plan of capacity building to help the enterprise to grow.
+Grantees should anticipate dedicating up to 10 hours per month to these technical assistance projects.

-Don’t panic: these projects often align with work you’re already doing, and since you helped pick the projects, the intent is that this time pays off for you — saving your team time or maximizing opportunity downstream.
-(Technical assistance projects will also take place in the second and third years of our engagement.)
+Don’t panic: these projects often align with work you’re already doing, and since you will help pick the projects, the intent is that this time pays off for you — saving your team time or maximizing opportunity downstream.

 We will work with you to determine the best way to manage any data collection constraints.
 We also commit to sharing aggregated data with our portfolio, funders, and policymakers to facilitate learning and advocate for increased investment in the field.